MicrosoftDocs/azure-docs/articles/operator-service-manager/quickstart-virtualized-network-function-create-site-network-service.md

 1. To access your Virtual Network Function (VNF), go to the Site Network Service object in the Azure portal.
 1. Select the link under **Current State -> Resources**.
 The link takes you to the managed resource group created by Azure Operator Service Manager.

 Congratulations!
-You have successfully created a Site Network Service for Ubuntu VM as a Virtual Network Function (VNF) in Azure.
+You have successfully created a Site Network Service for Ubuntu Virtual Machine (VM) as a Virtual Network Function (VNF) in Azure.
 You can now manage and monitor your Virtual Network Function (VNF) through the Azure portal.